Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/installs.md

    - Reinstall eXist-db and verify that it launches successfully.
 4. If eXist-db still will not run, follow the [troubleshooting instructions](https://exist-db.org/exist/apps/doc/troubleshooting) or [advanced installation guide](https://exist-db.org/exist/apps/doc/advanced-installation).

+5. Before installing the "Shakespeare's Plays (TEI Publisher Edition)" (short name shakespeare-pm) also install the package "Open API Router library for eXist" (short name oas-router).
+Go to the package manager in eXist-db E.g. <http://localhost:8198/exist/apps/dashboard/admin>.
+Make sure to login to see the package manager.
+Click Available (NN) and put "rout" in filter upper right.

 ### Install *git*

 Type `git` at the command line.
 If it isn't installed, type `choco install git`.
 This will also install Git Bash.
 From now on, instead of using PowerShell, you will use Git Bash as your command line interface. (**Important:** Remember to launch Git Bash as Administrator when installing anything.
 You can do that by navigating to Git Bash in the Windows Start menu, right clicking, and selecting *Run as administrator*.)